A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Large Recurrent Action Models

 \textbf{Recurrent inference mode.} At inference time, we leverage the recurrent backbone and maintain the hidden states of the last timestep.
 This enables fast inference with linear-time complexity along the sequence length.
-In addition, the recurrent-style inference is well suited for online fine-tuning via RL objectives, similar to LSTM-based policies in online RL.
-To further speed-up inference, we leverage custom kernels for the xLSTM backbone (see Appendix \ref{fig:kernels-half}).
+In addition, the recurrent-style inference is well-suited for online fine-tuning via RL objectives, similar to LSTM-based policies in online RL.
+To speed up inference, we leverage custom kernels for the xLSTM backbone (see Appendix \ref{fig:kernels-half}).

 Our unified discrete action representation enables consistent training of our agents via the cross-entropy loss as training objective across all tasks and domains, similar to \citet{Reed:22}.
 We use separate reward scales per domain and target returns per task.
 Furthermore, we do not make use of timestep encodings as used by \citet{Chen:21}, which are detrimental when episode lengths vary.
 We provide additional implementation details in Appendix \ref{appendix:exp-details}.